inky03/psych-wiki/docs/creating-a-mod/adding-a-character.md

 - **scared**: Used when lightning strikes (ex. as seen in Week 2)

 The default animation names for a Game Over character are as follows:
-- **firstDeath**: This animation plays at the start of the Game Over screen
+- **firstDeath**: This animation plays at the start of the Game Over screen.
 - **deathLoop**: This animation plays during the music loop in the Game Over screen.<br>
   The animation must loop to display correctly.
-- **deathConfirm**: This animation plays when you retry in the Game Over screen
+- **deathConfirm**: This animation plays when you retry in the Game Over screen.

 [^1]: **Postfix**: to add or append at the end of something: suffix.
 (Definition from the [Collins English Dictionary](https://www.collinsdictionary.com/dictionary/english/postfix))
 [^2]: Adobe Flash exports the Sparrow format encoded in UTF-16; this is unsupported and will cause the game to crash.
 Change the XML encoding to UTF-8 first.